chenhuang/blog/_posts/2014-12-24-Data-Mining-Exercise.md

 To start with, the data contains 10299 observations, 561 features, each feature contains 561 N/A values.
 Two steps are taken as pre-process: firsst, the N/A values are smoothed to their feature's mean.
 Second, features' value are normalized to the range of [-1,1] so that the objective function works properly.
 The distribution of values ranges in [-1,1] so mean normalization is not used here.

 In order to have a quick understanding of the features and categories.
 Principle Component Analysis (PCA) is conducted on the data matrix.
-Results can be seen in TODO: __plot 1__. __plot 1__  shows the relation between features and labels.
+Results can be seen in Figure 1.
+Figure 1 shows the relation between features and labels.
 As the plot shows, feature comp1 seperates the dataset into two major components at the cut-off value of 0.
 Each components have 3 labels. comp1 and comp2 shows that data under each label roughly roughly follows 2d gaussian distributions.

 <iframe id="PCA_plot" src="https://chenhuang.shinyapps.io/pca_app/" style="border: none; width: 100%; height: 650px" frameborder="0"></iframe>
+<span style="text-align:center;display:block">Figure 1.
+Principle Component Analysis result</span>

 ## Classification